mikecolonna/soundpaint/README.md

 To receive a passing grade for our project we specify the following:
   - A way for users to upload a video.
-  - A way for users to view the filtered video (either in app or by downloading a file)
+  - A way for users to view the filtered video in app
     - The filter should modify a copy of the original video and modify properties of that video stream (distortion, noise, hue, saturation etc.) in response to properties of the audio stream (frequency, volume).
     - user interface with a reasonable number of options and presets (at least 5 of each).

 To receive an A for our project we specify implementing all 3 of the following:
-  - A way for users to share their content
+  - A way for users to share their content in application with other users
   - A way for users to make their content private
-  - A way to view statistics about properties in the audio or video streams
+  - A way to view filtering parameters about properties in the audio or video streams and change them

 And either of the following:
   - A way to preview content while editing it
-  - A way to add a MIDI file or a youtube link
+  - A way to add a mp3, mp4, mov or wav file

 ## Project Specs and Mockup